The Man Who Knew Too Much (collection): Runway show

 The Hall Eiffel, the central hall of the Lycée Carnot secondary school where the show was held.
 The runway ran straight down the centre, with the audience seated around it.
 Some models walked around the upper-level balcony before descending the stairs to the runway.

 The runway show was staged during Paris Fashion Week on 4 March 2005 at the Lycée Carnot, a public secondary school, in Paris.
-The invitation for the show was a poster based on the theatrical poster for Hitchcock's 1958 film Vertigo.
+The invitation was a poster based on the theatrical poster for Vertigo.
 The soundtrack comprised selections from the 1950s and 1960s, including songs from Johnny Kidd & the Pirates, Alan Vega, Dusty Springfield, Elvis Presley, and Martha and the Vandellas.
+The venue was cold, so audience members were gifted wool blankets styled like the collection's knitwear.

 The show was produced by Gainsbury & Whiting.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned for set design.
-Katy England took care of overall styling, Guido Palau was responsible for hair, and Peter Philips handled makeup.
+Joseph Bennett returned for set design.
+Katy England took care of overall styling, Guido Palau was responsible for hair, and Peter Philips handled make-up.

 McQueen's usual theatrical flair was absent from the runway show; his right-hand woman, Sarah Burton, recalled it as "the nearest he came to a standard runway presentation".
 The unadorned catwalk ran straight down the centre of the school's central hall, with the audience seated around it.
 The show opened with orange-red overhead lights illuminating the runway.
 White spotlights flashed one by one on the upper balcony, finally illuminating a pair of doors through which the models entered.
-They circled the balcony, eventually descending stairs at the other end to reach the runway.
+They circled the balcony, illuminated by spotlights, and eventually descended stairs at the other end to reach the runway.
 The windows at the rear of the room were backlit in purple.
 Curator Kate Bethune felt this backdrop was influenced by Hitchcock's Rear Window (1954), in which a man watches his neighbours through their windows.

 Forty-eight looks were presented; the first thirty-six were daywear, while the final twelve were eveningwear.
-Models were styled with bouffant hair in the mode of the 1950s and 60s.
-Makeup was restrained, mainly consisting of matte lips and black flicked eyeliner.
-Model Hannelore Knuts walked with backcombed bleach-blonde hair, red lipstick, and a false beauty mark, recalling the iconic style of Marilyn Monroe.
-Julia Stegner wore tousled hair that evoked a look actress Brigitte Bardot was known for.
+Models were styled in the mode of the 1950s and 60s.
+Hair was worn in period-appropriate bouffant styles or backcombed for volume.
+Make-up was restrained, mainly consisting of matte nude or red lips and black flicked eyeliner, although some looks had more modern graphic eyeliner above the eyelid.
+Eyebrows were left natural and the face was modestly powdered.
+Model Hannelore Knuts walked with backcombed bleach-blonde hair, red lipstick, and a false beauty mark, imitating the typical styling worn by Marilyn Monroe.
+Julia Stegner wore tousled hair in the manner of actress Brigitte Bardot.

 After the final look, the lights went down briefly, before coming back up to show the models taking their final turn, with two in evening gowns posing on the stairs to the back of the runway.
 There was no theatrical finale.
 McQueen left the show without greeting the attendees.